 Beechenhurst lies in the heart of the forest, and is a great place to start your adventure.
 Discover the Sculpture Trail, play area, cafe, shop, climbing tower and Tree Top Junior..

 From the creators of The Gruffalo and Gruffalo's Child, Superworm tells the story of how a superworm and his mini-beast friends defeat the villainous Wizard Lizard.
-Trail open from March to October 2015.
+Trail open until late November 2015.
 Sign up to hear more at www.forestry.gov.uk/superworm

 Beechenhurst is the starting point for the famous Sculpture Trail, there are additional waymarked walks of varying lengths beginning from the site.

 The main play area includes a zip wire, swings and fireman's pole and a mini picnic area.
 There is a separate toddler area for our younger visitors.
 Please note that maintenance works are being carried out this month - the zip wire will be out of action the w/c October 12th.

 Serving fresh coffee and homemade cakes amongst a range of tasty hot and cold food options from 10am - 4pm.
 Tel 01594 368009.
 Sorry but card payments can not be taken.
 Contain-A-Cafe will be in place until refurbishment works have taken place on the lodge building.

 Forest of Dean Adventure